nextbuzz/buzz-seo/readme.txt

 == Changelog ==

+= 0.11.2 =
+* Fix: no longer show grade seo output above submit button of edit screen if no analysis capability

 = 0.11.1 =
-* Add: Custom capabilities to allow disabling some features to some users.
+* Add: Custom capabilities to allow disabling some features to some users

 = 0.11.0 =
 * Update: Use all wywiwyg content fields when analyzing content